 As Peter says, a sign of eternal punishment is left for people as an eternal admonition.

 So, regarding the eternity of fire, the eternity of punishment.
 There is such a question: what is this Fire, which is eternal, which awaits people?
-The book of Deuteronomy, chapter 4, verse 24 says this: "For the Lord your God is a consuming fire, a jealous God."
-(Deuteronomy: 4; 24).
-The same is said in the book of Deuteronomy, chapter 9, verse 3: "Know therefore today that the Lord your God, who is going before you, is a consuming fire.
-He will destroy them and He will subdue them before you, so that you may drive them out and destroy them quickly, just as the Lord has spoken to you."
-(Deuteronomy: 9; 3).
-The same is said in the book "Epistle to the Hebrews", chapter 12, verse 29: "for our God is a consuming fire."
-(Epistle to the Hebrews: 12; 29).
+The book of Deuteronomy, chapter 4, verse 24 says this: "For the Lord your God is a consuming fire, a jealous God" (Deuteronomy 4:24).
+The same is said in the book of Deuteronomy, chapter 9, verse 3: "Understand therefore today that the Lord your God is He who goes over before you as a consuming fire.
+He will destroy them and bring them down before you; so you shall drive them out and destroy them quickly, as the Lord has said to you" (Deuteronomy 9:3).
+The same is said in the book "Epistle to the Hebrews", chapter 12, verse 29: "For our God is a consuming fire" (Hebrews 12:29).

 That is, God Himself is called in Scripture a consuming fire.
 That is, the very presence of God will be perceived by sinners as a blazing fire of wrath.
 And this is understandable, right?
 That is, God's presence acts on one as light, on another as flame.
 Well, actually, even now, ordinary fire acts as fire and as something luminous.
 It can burn or just shine.
 But at the same time, of course, one must understand that God will separate sinners from the righteous.
 This is a very important rule, because people say that everything will be the same as now.
 But if everything were the same as now, of course, who would lose as a result?
 The righteous.
 In our life, it is usually the good people who always lose.
 It's long known, right?
 In clashes between villains and good people, villains most often win.
 Why?
 Because villains can use any method, you understand?
 A villain can even use apparent good to achieve his goal, right?
 And a righteous person is limited in his actions, right?
 A righteous person cannot do evil in the name of good, right?
 And a villainous person can even do good in the name of evil.
 Understand, right?
 He can do false good.
 Therefore, in the present earth, it turns out that the righteous person is in a losing state.
 But even the Bible speaks about this, and our life also shows that this is most often the case.

 If therefore the Lord did not separate the two, if there were no this great separation, then, of course, there would be no blessedness, because the villains would continue to do evil.
 But Scripture says that God will mercilessly punish the villains, there will be no mercy.
 Remember, yesterday, last time, when we were finishing the conversation, we talked about the irreversibility of choice, that on the day of judgment God will not accept any repentance.
-This is spoken of in the Gospel of Luke: "Strive to enter through the narrow door; for many, I tell you, will seek to enter and will not be able."
-(Gospel of Luke: 13; 24) Remember, we talked about this?
+This is spoken of in the Gospel of Luke: "Strive to enter through the narrow gate, for many, I say to you, will seek to enter and will not be able" (Luke 13:24).
+Remember, we talked about this?

 If we turn to Holy Scripture, we will see that there are several images that describe the future life.
-I'll start perhaps with a softer image that describes the future punishment - this is (Gospel of Matthew: 25; 10).
+I'll start perhaps with a softer image that describes the future punishment - this is (Matthew 25:10).
 Well, remember, what is the context?
 This is the parable of the 10 virgins.
 And when everyone woke up...
 When everyone woke up, all 10 virgins?
 10 virgins, when they woke up?

 Why did they trim them?
 Because at that moment it was revealed what was hidden in the depths of their spirit.

-Another passage similar to the parable of the 10 virgins is said in (Gospel of Luke: 13; 25), it is said thus - I read in context:
+Another passage similar to the parable of the 10 virgins is said in (Luke 13:25), it is said thus - I read in context:

 This image is terrifying, actually.
 It is not so terrifying in terms of torment, but actually it is an image of great rejection.
 Imagine, you see the Kingdom of God, but you cannot enter it.
 Can you imagine this horror?
 This, by the way, is also spoken of in our Great Canon of Repentance.
 It says: "I am naked (I remain outside) of the bridal chamber, naked both of the marriage and the supper (deprived of the wedding feast).
 The lamp has gone out, for lack of oil, the chamber was closed while I slept, the supper is consumed; I am bound hand and foot, cast out."
 That is, imagine an image: you know that there is a wedding feast going on behind the walls, you can hear the noise, and you are forever walking in the dark streets.
 You will walk forever in the dark streets, and there will never be any way out again.
 The door is closed forever.